andrew/ultimate-awesome/README.md

 - [awesome-sites-to-test-on](https://github.com/BMayhew/awesome-sites-to-test-on) - A curated list of sites to practice testing on.
 - [Awesome-Face-Forgery-Generation-and-Detection](https://github.com/clpeng/Awesome-Face-Forgery-Generation-and-Detection) - A curated list of articles and codes related to face forgery generation and detection.
 - [awesome-multi-task-learning](https://github.com/thuml/awesome-multi-task-learning) - 2024 up-to-date list of DATASETS, CODEBASES and PAPERS on Multi-Task Learning (MTL),  from Machine Learning perspective.
+- [awesome-sass](https://github.com/KittyGiraudel/awesome-sass) - A curated list of awesome Sass.
 - [awesome-password-cracking](https://github.com/n0kovo/awesome-password-cracking) - A curated list of awesome tools, research, papers and other projects related to password cracking and password security.
 - [awesome-badges](https://github.com/badges/awesome-badges) - A curated collection of awesome things related to status badges.
-- [awesome-sass](https://github.com/KittyGiraudel/awesome-sass) - A curated list of awesome Sass.
 - [awesome-jmeter](https://github.com/aliesbelik/awesome-jmeter) - A collection of resources covering different aspects of JMeter usage.
 - [awesome-threejs](https://github.com/AxiomeCG/awesome-threejs) - 3️⃣ A curated list of awesome ThreeJS resources.
 - [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.
 - [awesome-android-testing](https://github.com/hotchemi/awesome-android-testing) - A curated list of awesome android testing libraries.
 - [awesome-react-graphql](https://github.com/hasura/awesome-react-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and React/React Native` awesome.
 - [awesome-salesforce](https://github.com/mailtoharshit/awesome-salesforce) - A curated list of delightful Salesforce Platform Resources.
-- [awesome-gui-agent](https://github.com/showlab/awesome-gui-agent) - 💻 A curated list of papers and resources for multi-modal Graphical User Interface (GUI) agents.
 - [awesome-firebase](https://github.com/jthegedus/awesome-firebase) - 🔥 List of Firebase talks, tools, examples & articles!
 Translations in  🇬🇧 🇷🇺 Contributions welcome!.
 - [awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more.
 All you should know about Flutter development!.
 - [awesome-sketch](https://github.com/diessica/awesome-sketch) - :books: delightful stuff for SketchApp students.
+- [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
+Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-audio-visual](https://github.com/krantiparida/awesome-audio-visual) - A curated list of different papers and datasets in various areas of audio-visual processing.
 - [Awesome-Segmentation-With-Transformer](https://github.com/lxtGH/Awesome-Segmentation-With-Transformer) - [T-PAMI-2024] Transformer-Based Visual Segmentation: A Survey.
 - [awesome-indonesia-repo](https://github.com/GitIndonesia/awesome-indonesia-repo) - A curated list of amazingly awesome repository created and contributed by Indonesian people.